alexseitsinger/restricted_paths/README.md

 ## Description

-Restricts access to specific urls based on DEBUG status by responded with a specific view or raising a 404.
+Restricts access to specific urls to staff only by responding with a specific view or raising a 404.

 ## Installation